September (2004 album)

 September is the debut studio album by Swedish singer and songwriter Petra Marklund, then performing as September.
 It was released on 11 February 2004 as the first and only album released by September on Stockholm Records.
-The album entered the Swedish Album Chart at its peak position of #36 and remained on the chart for a total of six consecutive weeks.
+The album entered the Swedish Albums Chart at its peak position of number 36 and remained on the chart for a total of six consecutive weeks.

 Track listing

 All tracks written by Jonas von der Burg, Anoo Bhagavan and Niclas von der Burg, except "We Can Do It" written by Sigidi, Harold Clayton, J. von der Burg, Bhagavan and N. von der Burg.

+Commercial performance

+The album debuted and peaked at number 36 on the Swedish Albums Chart and it spent a total of six weeks on the chart.